Wartime Magazine Issue 29

 Australians back home delighted in a thrilling story from Gallipoli but it was mostly a myth that simply evaporated.

-Quinn’s Post: ‘The most critical position’ Peter Stanley
+- Quinn’s Post: ‘The most critical position’ by Peter Stanley.

 Home could be surprisingly comfortable at the Vietnam military base.